Work With An Experienced Dog Bite Litigator

 Explore Legal Options

 We know you have questions as to what to do and about what happened.
-Here are the most-asked questions we get and their answers.
+Here are the most frequently asked questions we get and their answers.

 Do I have a dog bite claim?

 We know that you are upset and unsure of what to do.
 First, please get medical attention and rabies treatment if indicated.
-Rabies is almost always 100% treatable if caught early but always fatal if not treated.
+Rabies is almost always 100% treatable if caught early, but it is always fatal if not treated.
 The treatment these days is a very simple, not painful, course of four shots, usually in the upper arm (deltoid muscle).
-Second, after the doctor visit, call and speak with us in a free consultation.
+Second, after the doctor’s visit, call and speak with us for a free consultation.
 We will answer your questions.

 What if my child provoked the dog?